Packing List

 |

-**You will neeed to carry your passport with you during the actual race (just in case you need to depart for the race ends).
+**You will need to carry your passport with you during the actual race (just in case you need to depart before the race ends); it’s required for race check-in at the bivouac.